A joint adventure of Atlanta Audubon and Schoodic Institute.

 best boreal birding spots deep in the Maine forest.
 Our first two nights

-Big Moose Inn, straddling two quiet lakes.
+will be spent at the Big Moose Inn, straddling two quiet lakes.
 We'll follow dinner

 with a little moose watching.